darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs, harder debugging, and difficulty in collaboration.
 Remember that code is read far more times than it's written.
 So keep it simple and elegant, focusing on clarity and purpose, which are timeless virtues in software development."

 "Also remember that 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing correct and clear code first, then optimize only when needed and based on data-driven insights.
 This way, your programs will be more robust, flexible, and evolve better with changing requirements."

+# 2024-03-09
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+In fewer than 200 words, this quote by computer scientist Donald Knuth emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce new bugs.
+Instead, programmers should first focus on writing clear, correct, and maintainable code, and only optimize when there's evidence that a specific part of the program is a genuine performance bottleneck.
+It reminds us that understanding the problem domain thoroughly and having a solid, well-structured design are often more crucial than prematurely trying to make things faster.